electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 ### GPL Code is Fun

-Inside the image the directory
+Inside the package the directory
 <tt>GPL\_Code\_RTL/rtl819x-sdk-v1.2/AP/squashfs-tools</tt> is found.
 After
 copying it somewhere else, the code inside such directory was patched in a similar fashion as SquashFS 2.2-r2.